silnrsi/pysilfont/docs/scripts.md

 It is based on ufo2ft and uses ufo2ft's decomposeTransformedComponents and flattenComponents filters.

-If `--removeOverlap` is used it merges overlapping contours
+If `--removeOverlaps` is used it merges overlapping contours

 ---
 #### psfversion